Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 This is often trammed in needlepoint.
 Bring needle through and up right diagonally across fabric over two inter sections to form the first stitch, insert needle and pull through one thread left of base of previous stitch to form the next stitch.
 Continue in this way in this row and following.
+This stitch can up worked over up to five horizontal fabric threads and one or two vertical fabric threads.

-This also known as wide gobelin stitch.
+This also known as wide gobelin stitch or slanting Gobelin stitch.

 Working from right to left bring needle out at lower right hand, insert four threads up and two to the left, bring out four threads below, thus forming half oblong cross stitch.
 Continue along row and work second half of the cross on return.